First People

 -

-Self-representation through authentic First Peoples' texts is a means to foster justice.
+Self-representation through authentic First Peoples text is a means to foster justice.

 -